 An expat guide to healthcare and health insurance in Oman

 Are you researching an expat health insurance for Oman?
-It is important to inform yourself on the local healthcare system first.
+It is important to find out about the local healthcare system first.

 Whether you are moving to Oman or you are already living there as an expat, read our guide to the Omani healthcare system, your different options of medical insurance for Oman, and an overview of the average cost of local healthcare.